mixxxdj/manual/source/chapters/user_interface.rst

 * **Cue**: If the needle is dropped after the cue point, the track will seek to that cue point.
 * **Hot**: The track will seek to the nearest previous :term:`hotcue` point.

-**Vinyl button**

-This button enables :term:`vinyl control`.
-When enabled in Mixxx, the track on the Mixxx deck is controlled by the external vinyl control.

-**Pass button**

-This button enables passthrough.
-When enabled, audio from an external vinyl can be played on the Mixxx deck.
-To be able to enable this button, you have to select an input device for the passthrough control in :menuselection:`Preferences --> Sound Hardware`.

 .. seealso :: For more information on how to use Vinyl control in your setup, go
               to the chapter :ref:`vinyl-control`.